cosmos/gaia/docs/resources/archives.md

 As a result, the blocks of the previous networks are not downloaded by new clients (as they sync from the new genesis state), and may be deleted by existing full-nodes.

-In an effort to maintain transparency, the interchain hosts archives of the previous verions of the Cosmos Hub network.
+In an effort to maintain transparency, the interchain hosts archives of the previous versions of the Cosmos Hub network.
 These archives can be found [here](https://archive.interchain.io/).

 If you would like to search explorers for previous hub data, these are some links where you can find the information: